AGHISLAIN/Latex-with-Python-/README.md

 This python script updates a latex file automatically to include a job-related information like the type of institution, the position, etc.
 Comments are welcome to ghislain.afavi@umontreal.
-Web site: https://sites.google.com/view/ghislain-afavi/home"
+Website: https://ghislainafavi.github.io"

 To be  able to run this file, you will need: